QinCai-rui/RPi-Metrics/README.md

 # RPi Metrics

 Welcome to the **RPi Metrics** project!
-This project allows you to monitor and manage your Raspberry Pi's system metrics such as CPU usage, memory usage, and more via a Flask server and a client application.
+This project allows you to monitor and manage your Raspberry Pi's system metrics such as CPU usage, memory usage, and more via a Flask server and a client application (optional but highly recommended).

 ## Prerequisites

 Ensure you have the following installed on your Raspberry Pi:
 If you don't have everything, no worries!
 Just use the [installation script below](#installation)!
+It will handle everything for you!

 - Python 3
 - Pip